 See also: Dosage Information (in more detail)

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
-If it is almost time for your next dose, skip the missed dose and take the medicine at the next regularly scheduled time.
+Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using Soma and call your doctor at once if you have any of these serious side effects:
+Get emergency medical help if you have signs of an allergic reaction to Soma: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects may include:
+Common Soma side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.